Yes No Share to Facebook

 The elements of trespass have been described as follows:

-• Any direct and physical intrusion onto land that is in the possession of the plaintiff, (indirect or consequential interference does not constitute trespass).
+- Any direct and physical intrusion onto land that is in the possession of the plaintiff, (indirect or consequential interference does not constitute trespass).

-• The defendant’s act need not be intentional, but it must be voluntary.
+- The defendant’s act need not be intentional, but it must be voluntary.

-• Trespass is actionable without proof of damage.
+- Trespass is actionable without proof of damage.

-• While some form of physical entry onto or contact with the plaintiff’s land is essential to constitute a trespass, the act may involve placing or propelling an object, or discharging some substance onto the plaintiff’s land can constitute trespass.
+- While some form of physical entry onto or contact with the plaintiff’s land is essential to constitute a trespass, the act may involve placing or propelling an object, or discharging some substance onto the plaintiff’s land can constitute trespass.

-As shown, trespass to land may be either purposeful or unintended.
-For example, Gross v.
+Trespass to property, also known as trespass to land, can arise in deliberate ways or by accident.
+In Gross v.
 Wright, [1923] S.C.R.
-214, involved a deliberate attempt to encroach upon a neighbour’s property.
-By contrast, trespass may also arise without wrongful intent, such as when a boundary is crossed unknowingly, as in Barnstead v.
+214, the trespass was intentional, involving an attempt to claim a neighbour’s space.
+By contrast, trespass may also occur innocently, such as when a boundary is crossed unintentionally, as illustrated in Barnstead v.
 Ramsey, 1996 CanLII 1574, and Sinkewicz v.
-Schmidt, 1994 CanLII 5148, where trees belonging to a neighbour were mistakenly cut down.
+Schmidt, 1994 CanLII 5148, where a neighbour’s trees were mistakenly removed.

 Damages for Trespass

-Determining the extent of loss from trespass is not always straightforward.
-Where trespass occurs but no real harm follows, courts usually respond with only a very small award.
-The Court of Appeal considered this question of trespass damages in TMS Lighting Ltd. v.
-KJS Transport Inc., 2014 ONCA 1, pointing out the difficulty in proving damages with exactness and stating:
+Figuring out the exact harm caused by trespass is often tricky.
+Sometimes, in cases of technical trespass where no real damage occurs, finding the right remedy can also be difficult.
+In those situations, courts usually award only a token amount.
+The Court of Appeal explored this issue of trespass damages in detail in TMS Lighting Ltd. v.
+KJS Transport Inc., 2014 ONCA 1, noting, among other things, the challenge of proving damages with precision and stating:

 [61] It is also beyond controversy that a plaintiff bears the onus of proving his or her claimed loss and the quantum of associated damages on a reasonable preponderance of credible evidence.
 Further, as the trial judge recognized in this case, a trial judge is obliged to do his or her best to assess the damages suffered by a plaintiff on the available evidence even where difficulties in the quantification of damages render a precise mathematical calculation of a plaintiff’s loss uncertain or impossible.
 Mathematical exactitude in the calculation of damages is neither necessary nor realistic in many cases.
 The controlling principles were clearly expressed by Finlayson J.A. of this court in Martin v.
 Goldfarb, 1998 CanLII 4150 (ON CA), [1998] O.J.
 No. 3403, 112 O.A.C.
 138, at para.
 75, leave to appeal to S.C.C. refused, [1998] S.C.C.A.
 No. 516: